 ELSA Estonia’s goal is to offer Estonian law students all the perks of ELSA network, primarily to broaden their horizon and give them the opportunity to get to know the fields that are not part of the curriculum.
 We find dealing with practically applicable and also theoretic knowledge important, giving students opportunities to take part in different discussions.
 We also offer students a chance to be socially active and create ways for them to self-improve and obtain valuable experience.

 Everything we do is directed towards uniting law students, introducing different career and studying possibilities, offering self-development opportunities and eye opening experiences.
-To reach our goals on international level and also in Estonia, ELSA has four main fields of activity; Academic Activities (AA), Seminars and Conferences (S&C), Students Trainee Exchange Programme (STEP) and Moot Court Competitions (MCC).
+To reach our goals on international level and also in Estonia, ELSA has five main fields of activity; Academic Activities (AA), Seminars and Conferences (S&C), Students Trainee Exchange Programme (STEP), ELSA4Schools (E4S) and Moot Court Competitions (MCC).
 The latter, Moot Court Competitions was introduced to ELSA Estonia’s action programme in the spring of 2016 with the goal of developing argumentation skills through litigation stimulation.

 On national level, ELSA’s work is managed by national groups.
 In Estonia that is ELSA Estonia.
-National group consists of 8 board members: President, Secretary General, Treasurer, Vice President for STEP (Students’ Trainee Exchange Programme), Vice President for Marketing, Vice President for Academic Activities, Vice President for Seminars and Conferences and Vice President for Moot Court Competitions.
+National group consists of 9 board members: President, Secretary General, Treasurer, Vice President for STEP (Students’ Trainee Exchange Programme), Vice President for Marketing, Vice President for Academic Activities, Vice President for Seminars, ELSA4Schools and Conferences and Vice President for Moot Court Competitions.
 The function of the national group is to coordinate ELSA’s work on national level and to organize international events in Estonia.